tamanyan/lmn-concurrent-hashmap/README.md

 Lmn-concurrent-hashmap
 ===========

-C library of concurrent hashmaps with high performance for parallel model checking
+C/C++ library of concurrent hashmaps with high performance for parallel model checking

 ## Requirements